BigBrain244466666/BalanceBot/Journal.md

 Overall, I think today was an extremely productive day, I even worked a bit during the Zoom meeting!
 Hope tomorrow will be as productive as today. :)

+Edit: Tomorrow I need to change the ESP32 version to 32U.
+I can't find anywhere that sells the other one.

 **Total time spent: 4h**